 Food can either be the root issue (like lactose intolerance) of chronic diarrhea or exacerbate other issues (like inflammatory bowel disease).
 If you suspect a particular food or food group may be behind chronic diarrhea, it is advised to keep a food journal of what you ate and how you felt after to inform your healthcare team better.
 If you aren’t sure of whether or not a specific food is behind your digestive issues, you could also try an elimination diet, avoiding the main culprits like gluten, dairy, soy, alcohol, fried foods, or spicy foods to see if that improve your digestion.7

-If you have been suffering from a recent bought of diarrhea, you may want to support your digestive system with easy to digest foods such as banana, rice, oats and crackers.
+If you have been suffering from a recent bout of diarrhea and have an upset stomach, you may want to support your digestive system with easy to digest foods such as bananas, rice, oats and crackers.
 Consider adding an electrolyte drink in daily, too, to replenish lost fluids.8

 2. Limit Stress

-Stress is an environmental factor that manifests itself in many ways in our body.
-In addition to other issues, stress can result in chronic diarrhea making stress management an important factor to pay attention to.
+Stress is an environmental factor that manifests itself in many ways in our bodies.
+If you are familiar with the gut brain axis, you know that, in addition to other issues, stress can result in chronic diarrhea.
+This makes stress management an important factor to pay attention to.
 Plus, stress can have a major influence on your immune system and other overall health.
-If you think stress is taxing your gut flora and causing frequent bouts of diarrhea, consider exploring ways to manage it daily through a calming outlet.
+If you think stress is taxing your gut flora and causing frequent bouts of diarrhea, consider exploring ways to manage your gut brain connection daily through a calming outlet.
 This might include exercise, meditation, yoga, massage, reading, or writing.

 3. Take a Daily Probiotic

-Choosing to use a high-quality probiotic that contains Lactobacilli cultures will effectively support gut dysbiosis and help repair the microbiome.
-The three unique strains of bacteria contained in Bio-K+ products, which are of human origin, work in synergy with the families already present in our digestive tract to stimulate growth and repopulation of good bacteria in our bodies and help eliminate the cause of diarrhea.
+Choosing to use a high-quality probiotic that contains Lactobacilli cultures will effectively combat symptoms of gut dysbiosis and help repair the microbiome.
+The three unique strains of probiotic bacteria contained in Bio-K+ probiotic products, which are of human origin, work in synergy with the families already present in our digestive tract to stimulate growth and repopulation of good bacteria in our bodies and help eliminate the cause of diarrhea.

 If you have questions about the best probiotic for diarrhea or about your intestinal health, or the human microbiota in general, reach out to us in the comments below.
-Join our community for more healthy tips.
-To stock up on Bio-K+, click here.
+Join our community for more healthy tips and probiotic product recommendations.
+To stock up on Bio-K+, click here to shop probiotics.
 Contact us or follow us on Facebook and Instagram.